chrisrollins/Crystalline/README.md

 options: An object with options.
 See the fetch API for details: https://developer.mozilla.org/en-US/docs/Web/API/Request
 Note: Options must conform to the values accepted by the fetch API with the exception of the baseURL option.

-The http methods return a promise which resolves to the data from the request body.
+The functions return a promise which resolves to the data from the request body.
 For more detailed use cases, use the fetch API or a dedicated HTTP library.
 The data will be assumed to be JSON and automatically parsed if it is a string which starts with { or [.
 Standalone primitive values, although technically valid JSON, will not be parsed and will be returned as a string.

 Default Options: {
 //additional options